Frequently asked questions

 authorizerArnfield to the ARN of your existing Amazon Cognito user pool to "bring your own" users to the node.

 I want to support web or mobile users attaching to my node, but I don't have an existing Cognito user pool for them.
-Is there an easy way to get started if I don't need to manage that myself?
+Is there an easy way to get started if I don't want to manage that myself?

 Yes - set the